oudongjie2001/oudongjie2001.github.io/_pages/research.md

   - Further explore the heterogeneous effects of the initiative on economic growth between inland and non-inland countries and examines the “neighboring distance effect” on adjacent countries.
   - This paper is accepted for presentation at *the Chinese Association for World Economics Global Governance Political Economy Forum (2024)*.
   - This paper is accepted for presentation at *the 11th Camphor Tree Economics Annual Conference (CEC)(2025)*.
+- 2.**Dongjie Ou** and Lijun Yang, ***Industrial Structural Transformation and Industrial System Volatility: Exploring the Optimization Path of Industrial Structure from the Perspective of Division of Labor***,[*Review of Industrial Economics*](https://xdch.cbpt.cnki.net/WKG/WebPublication/index.aspx?mid=xdch) (***CSSCI扩展版***).
+  - From the perspective of division of labor, this study systematically analyzes the logic of industrial structural transformation and upgrading.
+It measures regional industrial structural transformation and upgrading based on two characteristics and two requirements.
+  - Reveal the essence of industrial structure optimization through four key dimensions: rationalization, advancement, ecologicalization, and industrial integration.
+  - Conduct a moderating effect analysis based on immobile production factors (land) and mobile production factors (labor, capital, data, and technology).
+  - Paper accepted for presentation at *the 10th Zhang Peigang Award for Outstanding Achievements in Development Economics & the 7th Zhang Peigang Young Scholar Award in Development Economics Ceremony and the Forum on “Building a High-Level Socialist Market Economy System to Promote Chinese Modernization”*, organized by Huazhong University of Science and Technology.
+  - Supported by the Chongqing Municipal Education Commission – Chongqing Postgraduate Scientific Research and Innovation Project (CYS240276).
+- 欧东杰,杨丽君.产业结构转型升级与产业系统波动——兼论分工视角下的产业结构优化[J].产业经济评论,2026,(1):121-154.DOI:10.19313/j.cnki.cn10-1223/f.20251204.001.

 ### 2.Working Papers
 - Master’s Thesis: ***Uncertainty and the Geographic Reconfiguration of Multinational Supply Chains—Evidence from Inter-Country Input–Output Tables***